 Something is wrong in the world of work in Scotland.
 Nearly half of those in poverty in Scotland are part of working household.
 This figure climbs even higher when we look at children living in such conditions.
 Work used to mean people could escape poverty.
 Now, too often and for too many, it is work that is trapping people in poverty they can’t escape from – or at least not for long.

 Our Programme Awards aim to support work which is bold, innovative and sustainable – in other words, work with potential to deliver big change that lasts.
 While we recognise the importance of addressing individual barriers to employment, our discovery work has shown that illuminating taking the path towards a fairer, more prosperous Scotland for all requires a change to the systems and situations the structural factors that are causing and exacerbating in-work poverty.
-This is the focus of our upcoming open call.
+This is the focus of our recently-launched funding open call.

 Be it through work to change policy – such as influencing projects, activism, and research focused on change – or work to change practice – such as feasibility work, development work and test and demonstration work –we want to see these funds being used to address the root causes of in-work poverty and deliver sustained change long after a project’s lifetime.
 Inspired by the conversations we’ve had and people we’ve met throughout our discovery phase, we are excited and optimistic about the potential for change.